Goodbye fees, study trades for free.

 - New Zealand Certificate in Plumbing, Gasfitting and Drainlaying (Level 3) (Pre-Apprenticeship)

 - New Zealand Certificate in Refrigeration and Air Conditioning (Trades Assistant) (Level 3)

 - New Zealand Certificate in Telecommunications (Level 3) Strands in copper network maintenance, optical fibre network, or transmission

 - New Zealand Certificate in Carpentry (Level 4)

 - New Zealand Certificate in Construction Related Trades (Supervisor) (Level 4)

-- New Zealand Certificate in Electronic Security (Level 4) with optional strands in Electrical Appliance Serviceperson (Endorsed), and Electrical Installer
+- New Zealand Certificate in Electronic Security (Level 4) Specialise as an Electrical Appliance Serviceperson (Endorsed) or Electrical Installer